tradingview/rest_integrations_docs/source/trading/Mapping_symbols.rst

 How to restrict access to different symbols ............................................

-If you need to manage symbol access for users, implement the following endpoints:
+If you need to restrict access to some symbol groups for specific users, for example, depending on the users location or their subscription plan, implement the `/permissions`_ endpoint.

-- `/groups`_ gets a list of symbols with different access level.
-- `/permissions`_ gets a list of groups allowed for a user.
+It gets a list of groups allowed for a user.

-Restricting access is needed when you want to divide content for subscribed and free users.

 .. note::
-    Learn more about access restrictions in the :ref:`Permissions <permissions-endpoint>` and :ref:`Groups <groups-endpoint>` articles.
+    Learn more about access restrictions and use-cases in the :ref:`Permissions <permissions-endpoint>` article.